VIC.GOV.AU | Policy and Advisory Library

 The Education and Training Reform Regulations 2017 (the Regulations) prescribe age requirements for enrolment and attendance at government schools.
 These regulations specify maximum age requirements for government schools.

-Under these regulations, in general terms, students are required to finish school in the year that they turn 18, unless they meet age eligibility and approval requirements as detailed in the school age requirements and age exemptions chapter of the Enrolment policy.
+Under these regulations, in general terms, students are required to finish school in the year that they turn 18, unless they meet age eligibility and approval requirements as detailed in the School age requirements and age exemptions chapter of the Enrolment policy.
 These requirements apply to all students, including students who are eligible for individualised disability funding.

-Inclusive Education Division is responsible for individualised disability funding arrangements for students turning 19 or 20 in line with the Regulations.
-To continue existing funding into 2024 for eligible students, Inclusive Education Division use enrolment information provided by schools via the Program for Students with Disability Management System (PSDMS) and/or CASES21 together with confirmation of enrolment eligibility from the school’s principal via submission of the 'Form for students with individualised disability funding turning 19 or 20 completing a senior or foundation secondary course in 2024' available in the Resources tab.
+The Inclusive Education Division is responsible for individualised disability funding arrangements for students turning 19 or 20 in line with the Regulations.
+To continue existing funding for eligible students, the Inclusive Education Division uses enrolment information provided by schools via the Program for Students with Disability Management System (PSDMS) and/or CASES21 together with confirmation of enrolment eligibility from the school’s principal via submission of the Form for students with individualised disability funding turning 19 or 20 completing an accredited senior or foundation secondary course (DOCX)External Link available in the Resources tab.

 Exceptions to the maximum age requirements

-• are turning 19 during the year of enrolment if they are enrolling solely for the purpose of completing an accredited senior secondary or foundation secondary course* in that year (or that they are expected to successfully complete their course in 2024 based on current assessment information and course plan)
+• are turning 19 during the year of enrolment if they are enrolling solely for the purpose of completing an accredited senior secondary or foundation secondary course* in that year (or that they are expected to successfully complete their course in that year based on current assessment information and course plan)

 • enrolled at a government school situated outside the metropolitan area solely for the purpose of completing an accredited senior or foundation secondary course* in that year